deepinv/deepinv/docs/source/deepinv.loss.rst

 Adversarial Learning
 --------------------
 Adversarial losses train a generator network by jointly training with an additional discriminator network in a minimax game.
-We implement various popular adversarial training frameworks below.
+We implement various popular (supervised and unsupervised) adversarial training frameworks below.
+These can be adapted to various flavours of GAN, e.g. WGAN, LSGAN.
 Generator and discriminator networks are provided in :ref:`adversarial models <adversarial-networks>`.
 Training is implemented using :class:`deepinv.training.AdversarialTrainer` which overrides the standard :class:`deepinv.Trainer`.
-See ``deepinv.examples.adversarial_learning`` for usage.
+See :ref:`sphx_glr_auto_examples_adversarial-learning_demo_gan_imaging.py` for usage.

 .. autosummary::
    :toctree: stubs
    :template: myclass_template.rst
    :nosignatures:

+    deepinv.loss.adversarial.DiscriminatorMetric
     deepinv.loss.adversarial.GeneratorLoss
     deepinv.loss.adversarial.DiscriminatorLoss
     deepinv.loss.adversarial.SupAdversarialGeneratorLoss